 provide a funded Secretariat to coordinate creating and sharing the information and encourage action (one Secretariat to cover both the wave and tidal work streams); and

 support project developers by coordinating research and monitoring to ultimately assist with commercialisation

-A Secretariat, funded by the programme sponsors (The Crown Estate, Marine Scotland, Welsh Government, SNH, NRW and Crown Estate Scotland) manages the day-to-day running of the programme, connecting and coordinating the ORJIP Ocean Energy members.
+A Secretariat, funded by the programme sponsors (The Crown Estate, Marine Scotland, Welsh Government, Scottish Natural Heritage, Natural Resources Wales and Crown Estate Scotland) manages the day-to-day running of the programme, connecting and coordinating the ORJIP Ocean Energy members.
 The Secretariat role is being carried out jointly by Aquatera, MarineSpace and EMEC.
-The initial 15-month pilot phase was completed in June 2016, and having been deemed a success the programme has been extended, and is now in its fourth year.

-One of the key Secretariat tasks during the initial stages of the pilot phase is to develop the Forward Look which includes a prioritised list of strategic research projects to address key EIA/HRA issues and sets out the purpose, required timing and broad scope of the research projects necessary to meet ORJIP Ocean Energy's overall aim.
-Further information can be found in the Forward Look and on the Projects page.
+The Forward Look is a key output of ORJIP Ocean Energy which includes a prioritised list of strategic research projects to address key EIA/HRA issues and sets out the purpose, required timing and broad scope of the research projects necessary to meet ORJIP Ocean Energy's overall aim.
+Find the Forward Look here.

 Subscribe to our Quarterly Bulletin here